Preventing livestock predation by wolves: co-designing a strategic research plan to move forward with “alternative” aversive methods

 Valeria Salvatori - Istituto di Ecologia Applicata, Rome, Italy

 Camilla Sandström - Umeå University, Umeå, Sweden

-* This workshop is synergistic with the Session 2 Workshop "Enhancing stakeholder engagement through dialogue, case studies and examples"
+* This workshop is synergistic with the Session 2 Workshop "Toward enhancing stakeholder engagement through dialogue, case studies and examples"

 Towards a SNP-based standard for wolf/ dog hybrid detection in Europe